sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## For those who want to start a small project but can't find the ideas
 - [freeCodeCamp | React project ideas](https://medium.freecodecamp.org/every-time-you-build-a-to-do-list-app-a-puppy-dies-505b54637a5d?gi=c786640fbd11) : 27 fun app ideas you can build while learning React.
-- [martyr2s-mega-project-ideas-list](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/) : contains about 125 project ideas from beginner to intermediate level.
+- [martyr2s-mega-project-ideas-list](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/) : Contains about 125 project ideas from beginner to intermediate level.
-- [karan/Projects](https://github.com/karan/Projects) : a large collection of small projects for beginners with
+- [karan/Projects](https://github.com/karan/Projects) : A large collection of small projects for beginners with
 - [Wrong "big projects" for beginners](http://rodiongork.tumblr.com/post/108155476418/wrong-big-projects-for-beginners) : How to choose where to start
 - [vicky002/1000-Projects](https://github.com/vicky002/1000_Projects) : Mega List of practical projects that one can solve in any programming language!
 - [reddit.com/r/AppIdeas](https://www.reddit.com/r/AppIdeas/) : A place to discuss ideas for applications, for bored developers.